arizonatribe/vanillas/README.md

 #### Entries

-Native is considerably faster than any other implementation, but if you're in a situation where you have to support older browsers or are running an older version of NodeJs, perhaps you can use this implementation.

 ```
 Futilities "entries" x 11,010,327 ops/sec ±0.73% (89 runs sampled)
 Lodash "toPairs" x 6,712,076 ops/sec ±2.55% (87 runs sampled)